Interim Policy for International Travel

 - Is the traveler aware of GW’s and GeoBlue’s limitations of support?

-- GW cannot reimburse travelers for any additional fees or travel costs if travel is cancelled or in-country operations are suspended.
+- GW cannot reimburse travelers for any additional fees or travel costs if travel is delayed or cancelled.

-- GeoBlue and GW will not cover preventative quarantine costs, such as hotel or meal costs for self-quarantine upon arrival in the host country or upon return.
+- GeoBlue and GW will not cover quarantine/self-isolation costs, such as hotel or meal costs for self-quarantine upon arrival in the host country or due to a positive COVID test result prior to return to the US.

 - What contingency and risk mitigation planning has the traveler developed?